The Next Vacancy: Why AI Search Will Upend Multifamily Marketing Standards

 It becomes about interpretation.

-Your properties won’t just need to be found.
+Your properties will not just need to be found.

-Because the next vacancy isn’t in your building.
+Because the next vacancy is not in your building.